My Bibliography

 Fossil News

 This was a privately published monthly publication.
-I don’t know if it’s still around today.
+I don’t think it’s still around today.

 Curating Your Collection, February 2001